hotosm/hot-design-system/README.md

 **Note:**
 This design system makes some assumptions which are described below for each of the elements.
-Check the build system of [hot docs](https://github.com/hotosm/hot-docs/blob/master/gulpfile.js), a project that uses the `hot-design-system`.
+Check the build system of [oam docs](https://github.com/hotosm/oam-docs/blob/master/gulpfile.js), a project that uses the `oam-design-system`.

 ## Overview